jpegleg/ichorsurf/README.md

 We can tell when a ichorsurf is processing more than one at a time because the UID is stateful as an environment variable rather than only representing a single transaction.
 If multiple requests are being processed at the same time, the logging reflects that by having the
 "last in" UUID get picked up by the other threads.
-Even though the threads are sticky, every initial request will get a UUID generated and inserted to the state.
+Even though the UUID is sticky from an environment variable, every initial request will get a UUID generated and inserted to the state.
 When multiple requests are being processed at the same time, the last request UUID will stick to the threads as they close out.
-This value UUID state value further changes as more new requests come in.
+This UUID state value further changes as more new requests come in.

 The first example logs show several requests to process HTTP bodies over 100MB in size.

 This next example shows many requests to proecss smaller HTTP bodies.
 Smaller messages work great as well.
-One of the gerat things about unbounded, is that if we want to hold as many potential messages as possible, we can.
+One of the great things about unbounded, is that if we want to hold as many potential messages as possible, we can.

 ```
 [ 2024-02-09 06:57:33.102609164 UTC INFO ] - Ok("8133e519-a44a-4c5e-865d-5849a17522ee") - Successfully opened unbounded, now reading body to bytes...